Historical Jesus: Synoptic Gospels and Acts

 The Synoptic Gospels are the primary sources of historical information about Jesus and of the religious movement he founded.
 (Note: Ehrman says, "There is historical information about Jesus in the Gospels.")
 These religious gospels – the Gospel of Matthew, the Gospel of Mark, and the Gospel of Luke – recount the incarnation, life, ministry, crucifixion and resurrection of a Jew named Jesus who spoke Aramaic and wore tzitzit.
 There are different hypotheses regarding the origin of the texts because the gospels of the New Testament were written in Greek for Greek-speaking communities, and were later translated into Syriac, Latin, and Coptic.

 Historians often study the historical reliability of the Acts of the Apostles when studying the reliability of the gospels, as the Book of Acts was seemingly written by the same author as the Gospel of Luke.

+Scholars note that the Synoptic Gospels fit the literary genre of ancient Greco-Roman biography (bios), a form that focused on the character and deeds of a central figure and was commonly used to convey reliable historical information about public figures in the first century.
+This genre classification, along with evidence of stable oral transmission through community performance and memory techniques in first-century Jewish and early Christian settings, supports the view that the Synoptics preserve substantial historical material about Jesus.
+Historians also apply specific criteria of authenticity—such as multiple attestation, dissimilarity, and embarrassment—to evaluate individual sayings and events in these texts.